+Evia, the second largest island of Greece and the third in the eastern Mediterranean, is located close to the Prefecture of Attica.
 However, it has a somewhat mainland character, since two bridges - the modern, suspended one and the older, sliding one - link it to mainland Greece, called "Sterea Ellada”.
-The prefecture of Evia (which also includes the island of Skiros), is next to the prefecture of Viotia on the east and on the south touches the Aegean Sea, on the north and northwest to the Pagasitiko and Maliako Gulf, while on the west and southwest with the north and south Evian Gulf.
+The prefecture of Evia (which also includes the island of Skyros), is next to the prefecture of Viotia on the east and on the south touches the Aegean Sea, on the north and northwest to the Pagasitiko and Maliako Gulf, while on the west and southwest with the north and south Evian Gulf.

-Evia has wonderful beaches, a pleasant climate, renowned monuments, many thermal sources and good food and is, therefore, a popular and nearby destination for the inhabitants of Athens.
+Evia has wonderful beaches, a pleasant climate, renowned monuments, many thermal springs and good food and is, therefore, a popular and nearby destination for the inhabitants of Athens.
 The island extends over a surface of 3,580 km2, its coastline is 48 km long and it has 220,000 inhabitants.

 Ruins dating back to the Early Helladic period have been found in Lefkanti, Vasiliko and in Manika, Chalkida, while in Oreoi and Aliveri ruins of the Middle Helladic period have been found.
 Finally, tombs and ruins of post Hellenic and Mycenaean era have been excavated in many areas of Chalkida.
 The ancient cities of Evia established important colonies in the Mediterranean sea (Chalkidiki, Asia Minor, Southern Italy), while Eretria was one of the most powerful cities during the Classic period.
 During the Byzantine era, Evia was very prosperous and formed part of the Department of Greece.

 During the Ottoman occupation, Evia was under Turkish control even after Kapodistrias’ arrival, and it joined to Greece only after the firman of 13th of June 1830.
 After the tragedy of Asia Minor in 1922 a lot of refugees installed themselves permanently in Nea Artaki and Nea Lampsakos, as well as in refugee settlements in Chalkida and Amarynthos.
 During the Second World War, Evia was bombarded by the Germans while the resistance of the locals was very strong.